GuyBarros/nomad_jobs/README.md

 ```
 This first script will deploy the PostgreSQL database, whilst the second one will deploy the PGAdmin tool.

-Once you open the _pgadmin_ tool, you can configure it to access your database with:
+Once you open the _pgadmin_ tool, there's already a preconfigured connection named `Server Group 1` with:
 * postgres.service.consul:5432
 * username="root"
 * password="rootpassword"